 Over the years we have broadened our focus beyond the funding of cutting-edge medical research to also incorporate the delivery of needs and evidence-based programs, support services and advocacy.

-Our health and medical teams work in conjunction with other kidney specialists, health professionals and educators to develop awareness and education programs and kidney community initiatives, which you can read more about here
+Our education and support teams work in conjunction with other kidney specialists, health professionals and educators to develop awareness and education programs and kidney community initiatives, which you can read more about here.

 Through our expertise and commitment, we aim to reduce the rising incidence of kidney disease and ease the burden of its immense human and financial cost.